Twitter hires NBC News executive Schiller as head of news

 Schiller was also an executive at the New York Times Co, leading day-to-day operations of the newspaper's website.

-Twitter also announced on Thursday that it is seeking a valuation of up to $10.9 billion in its hotly anticipated initial public offering.
+Twitter also announced on Thursday that it is seeking a valuation of up to $10.9 billion (6.7 billion pounds) in its hotly anticipated initial public offering.

 (Reporting by Jennifer Saba in New York; editing by Matthew Lewis)